Negar-Mahmoudy/stm32-seven-segment-gpio-spi/README.md

 # Seven-Segment Display with STM32F103C8
-STM32F103C8 project driving a seven-segment display via GPIO and SPI (74HC595)
+in this project I drived a seven-segment display in the first version with GPIO and the second version with SPI connection and a shift register(74HC595)

 ## Description
-This project demonstrates two different approaches to drive a **common-cathode seven-segment display** using the STM32F103C8 microcontroller:
+This project presents two different ways to drive a **common-cathode seven-segment display** using a STM32F103C8 microcontroller:

-1. **Direct GPIO control** – each segment is driven directly by GPIO pins.
+1. **Direct GPIO control**
-2. **SPI with 74HC595 shift register** – reduces the number of pins required by using a shift register.
+2. **SPI connection and a shift register(74HC595)**

-Two push buttons are used to increment and decrement numbers from **0 to 9** in both implementations.
+In both versions, two push buttons increment and decrement numbers between **0 and 9**.

 ---

-## Hardware Used
+## Hardware
-- STM32F103C8 (Blue Pill)
+- STM32F103C8
-- Common-cathode seven-segment display
+- 1x common-cathode seven-segment LED
-- 2× Push buttons
+- 2x Push buttons
-- Breadboard, jumper wires
+- Breadboard, wires
-- 74HC595 shift register (for Version 2)
+- 74HC595 shift register (for version2)

----

-## Software & Tools
-- STM32CubeIDE and STM32CubeMX
 - ST-LINK programmer

 ---

+## Software
+- STM32CubeIDE
+- STM32CubeMX

+---

 ## Implementation Versions

-### 🔹 Version 1 – Direct GPIO
+### Version1 – GPIO
-- Segments connected directly to GPIO pins.
-- A lookup table defines which segments to turn on for digits `0–9`.
-- Simple to implement but consumes many I/O pins.
+In this version, segments are connected directly to GPIO pins and based on a lookup table, segments turn on and off for digits `0–9`.
+Despite the simplicity of this version, it uses many I/O pins.

-### 🔹 Version 2 – SPI with 74HC595
+### Version2 – SPI and a shift register(74HC595)
-- Segments controlled through the **74HC595 shift register**.
-- Data is sent via the SPI interface, then latched to update the display.
-- Saves GPIO pins and is scalable for multi-digit displays.
+In this version, segments are driven by a shift register(74HC595) and data is sent using the SPI.
+Then microcontroller latches to update the display.
+In this version less pins are used and is pracrical for multi digit displays.

 ---